-When someone has a strong blue drive, their criteria have to do primarily with order and security.
+Criteria that have to do primarily with order and security.
 Other key words for this drive are: discipline, reliability, duty, and control.

 - Orange Drive

-When someone has a strong orange drive, their criteria have to do primarily with competition and winning.
+Criteria that that are associated primarily with competition and winning.
 Other key words for this drive are: success, achievement, results, progress, and influence.

 - Green Drive

-When someone has a strong green drive, their criteria have to do primarily with ideals and loyalty to the group.
+Criteria that have to do primarily with ideals and loyalty to the group.
 Other key words for this drive are: harmony, community, connectedness, love, social contact, and consensus.

 - Yellow Drive

-When someone has a strong yellow drive, people criteria have to do primarily with learning and independence.
+Criteria that have to do primarily with learning and independence.
 Other key words for this drive are: creativity, analysis, and personal growth.

 - Turquoise Drive